logo image

 MacRosty Park is on the west side of Crieff with Kids Play and a Cafe.

 Under 2 miles northwest of Crieff is the Glenturret Whisky Distillery.
 The Distillery has a Shop, Bar Lounge, Cafe, and offers a range of Tours.
-This used to be the home The Famous Grouse Experience until it was taken over by the French company Lalique Group in 2019.
+This used to be the home of The Famous Grouse Experience until it was taken over by the French company Lalique Group in 2019.

 Just over 3 miles south of Crieff are the Drummond Castle Gardens, one of the top Gardens in Scotland to visit.
 The Gardens are open at Easter weekend, then from 1st May to 31st October.